Renocalvo/Pemrogaman-Mobile-Praktikum/README.md

 **Project Name:** Terasaga App

 **Description:**
-The Terasaga App is a mobile application developed using Flutter, designed to provide users with an intuitive and efficient experience in managing various tasks and resources.
-By leveraging the powerful GetX state management library, the app ensures smooth and reactive performance, making it easy to navigate and interact with the features.
+The Terasaga App is a mobile application developed using Flutter, specifically designed for avid readers who enjoy exploring novels.
+With an elegant interface and user-friendly navigation, this app provides a seamless reading experience, allowing users to discover, read, and manage their favorite novels effortlessly

-This app aims to facilitate task management, allowing users to create, update, and organize their tasks seamlessly.
-The clean and modern UI enhances user engagement, while the robust backend integration ensures data consistency and reliability.
+The aim of Terasaga App is to create a dedicated platform for novel enthusiasts to access a diverse collection of novels across various genres.
+Users can easily browse through the library, read chapters online, and bookmark their favorite novels for quick access.
+The app also supports features such as night mode for comfortable reading in low-light environments and personalized recommendations based on user preferences.

 **Technologies Used:**
 - [Flutter Official Website](https://flutter.dev): A UI toolkit for building natively compiled applications for mobile from a single codebase.